binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 #### theHarvester

-is an Open Source Intelligence (OSINT) tool that can be used via discover-scripts.
+An Open Source Intelligence (OSINT) tool that can be used via discover-scripts.

 "_theHarvester is a tool for gathering e-mail accounts, subdomain names, virtual hosts, open ports/ banners, and employee names from different public sources (search engines, pgp key servers)._"